Global existence and blow up for systems of nonlinear wave equations related to the weak null condition: Introduction

-The first purpose of this paper is to investigate how the higher-order term such as $|u_1|^p$ $(p>2)$, mixed with the lower-order term $(\partial_t u_1)^2$, has effects in the lifespan of small solutions to the simplified system (\ref{eq1}).
-It is shown that the point $(p,q)=(3,3)$, which is naturally associated with (\ref{202012271206}), lies on a certain ``critical'' curve on the $p$-$q$ plane.
+Being motivated in this way, we set our first purpose of this paper: to investigate how the higher-order term such as $|u|^q$ $(q>2)$, mixed with the lower-order term $(\partial_t u)^2$, has effects in the lifespan of small solutions to the simplified system (\ref{eq1}).
+It is shown that the point $(p,q)=(3,3)$, which is naturally associated with (\ref{202012271206}), lies on a certain ``critical'' curve in the $pq$-plane.
 Namely, following the argument of Ikeda, Sobajima, and Wakasa \cite{ISW}, we show that if $p,q\,(>1)$ satisfy $pq<2q+3$, then nonexistence of global solutions occurs for (\ref{eq1}) for some data, no matter how small $\varepsilon\,(>0)$ is.
 We also show that if $pq=2q+3$, $p>5/2$, and $q>2$, then (\ref{eq1}) admits global solutions for sufficiently small $\varepsilon$.
 See Theorems \ref{202012251522} and \ref{GETheorem} below.
-In this sense, the equation $pq=2q+3$ describes the ``critical'' curve on the $p$-$q$ plane.
+In this sense, the equation $pq=2q+3$ describes the ``critical'' curve in the $pq$-plane.
 We again note that the point $(p,q)=(3,3)$ lies on this curve and therefore it belongs to the case of global existence for small data.
-We also remark that existence of global, small solutions to (\ref{eq1}) with any $(p,q)$ $(p>5/2,q>2)$ on the critical curve forms a sharp contrast to the results for the ``$p$-$q$ system''